optilude/xlsx-template/README.md

 ## Changelog

+### Version 0.0.6

+* Fix corruption of sheet when writing dates
+* Fix corruption of sheet when calculating calcChain

+### Version 0.0.5

+* Mysterious

 ### Version 0.0.4

 Merged pending pull requests

 * Deletion of the sheets.

 ### Version 0.0.3